kcorra26/CheckersGroupGame/README.md

 player = GUIPlayer(ex_game, gui.CheckersPlayer(), gui.CheckersPlayer(SmartBot(ex_game, 'Red', 'Black')))
 player.play_checkers()
 ```
-Note: The MockGame class initializes some pieces at completly random locations and returns the random list of possible moves, as such the gui shown does not obey the rules of checkers but will once it is integrated with checkers.py and utilizes an actual Game object.
-Similarly, because the bot is more attuned to the actual rules of checkers but the gui only runs game.move_piece() when a move is returned by list_moves, which is a predetermined set of locations that have been made up for testing purposes, this creates errors that will be resolved by Milestone 3.
+Note: The `MockGame` class initializes some pieces at completly random locations and returns the random list of possible moves, as such the gui shown does not obey the rules of checkers, but will once it is integrated with `checkers.py` and utilizes an actual `Game` object.
+Similarly, because the bot is more attuned to the actual rules of checkers but the gui only runs `game.move_piece()` when a move is returned by `list_moves`(a predetermined set of locations that have been created for testing purposes), this creates errors that will be resolved by Milestone 3.

 # Running the TUI